-- Secondary dwellings are to comply with the provisions of Clause 5.4(9) of WLEP 2012.
-Where secondary dwellings are proposed to address the rear lane, the provisions in Part C2.154 Dual Frontage Development will also apply. - (b) Any detached secondary dwelling or ancillary building must clearly read as a secondary structure associated with the principle dwelling. - (c) Secondary dwellings are not to significantly impact upon the privacy and amenity of neighbouring properties. - (d) Secondary Dwellings must comply with the provisions of Part B1 Waste and provide storage for waste in addition to the primary dwelling. - (e) Parking permits will not be permitted for residents of a secondary dwelling. - (f) Secondary dwellings that do not front a laneway are to be single storey only, with an overall maximum height of 3m.
+- (a) Secondary dwellings are to comply with the provisions of Clause 5.4(9) of WLEP 2012.
+Where secondary dwellings are proposed to address the rear lane, the provisions in Part C2.154 Dual Frontage Development will also apply. - (b) Any detached secondary dwelling or ancillary building must clearly read as a secondary structure associated with the principle dwelling. - (c) Secondary dwellings are not to significantly impact upon the privacy and amenity of neighbouring properties. - (d) Secondary Dwellings must comply with the provisions of Part B1 Waste and provide storage for waste in addition to the primary dwelling. - (e) Parking permits will not be permitted for residents of a secondary dwelling. - Secondary dwellings that do not front a laneway are to be single storey only, with an overall maximum height of 3m. - (f)(g) Side setbacks of secondary dwellings are to be determined on a site by site basis, with consideration given to the context and amenity of neighbouring properties.